DataScientest-Studio/mai24_bds_pompiers/README.md

 ### Step 4: optionnal
 - use the exploration.ipynb & dataviz.ipynb notebooks to run the different illustrations that can be found in the report.
+- run the comand : `streamlit run streamlit_app_cv.py` to show the app

 Project Architecture